 - Place the center speaker very close to the display.
 Position its tweeter at your ear level.
 It should be making a 0 degree with the audience

-- Place each speaker around you with their respective angles by reading my above guide.
+- Place each speaker around you with their respective angles by following the diagram above.

 - Place a subwoofer in the middle of the front right or front left and center speaker.

 - Place the AV receiver in the cabinet.
 Place it in a well-ventilated area.
 It needs to be kept cool.

 - Now, wire each speaker to the AV receiver.

 - Now, connect the media source to the AV receiver’s HDMI input port.
 Use a top-quality HDMI cable

 - Connect the output ARC HDMI port to the ARC port of the TV or projector